Stepping into another world – Varanasi

 The following dawn we were back out on the river to see the sun come up and witness morning rituals.
 Pilgrims come to bathe in the river, many people are seen meditating along the steps, and groups of women are engaged in prayer groups alongside the less spiritual activities of clothes washing, and unsanctioned fishing.

 Getting into the narrow alleys of the old city was an intense, eye-opening experience.
 It’s cramped, dim, crowded, smelly, and fascinating.
 We immediately saw a snake charmer with his cobra.
-Not wanting to get too close (even thought the snake likely had it’s venom sacs removed), we asked our guide to deliver our tip!
+Not wanting to get too close (even though the snake likely had it’s venom sacs removed), we asked our guide to deliver our tip!
 We competed with cows for space in the alleys (they won) and saw our first monkey of the trip.

 The narrow passages were filled with pilgrims and small shops selling Hindu offerings of flowers and milk.
 The area is dominated by the Golden Temple (Vishwanath) the most sacred of Hindu temples, rebuilt in 1776.
 Twice the target of terrorists, there is major security to even get close enough to see the golden top with its 800 kilograms of real gold.
 No cameras allowed.
 In fact, we were not even allowed to take our purses.
 Our guide kept our purses and, after being thoroughly patted down by a female guard and showing our passport, we could finally see the top of the temple.

 At Dasashvamedha Ghat we saw the line of bamboo parasols used by priests to conduct ritual prayers for the pilgrims who have washed in the river.
 Emerging behind the ghats on a regular street was an every-morning farmers market.
 The produce displayed was fresh and beautiful and the people-watching continued to be entertaining.
-Clearly some interesting individuals have chosen to live in and visit Varanasi.
+Clearly, some interesting individuals have chosen to live in and visit Varanasi.

 Our hotel lobby features a quote from Mark Twain: “Varanasi is older than history, older than tradition, even older than legend and looks twice as old as all of them put together.”